About Benefit Big Sky

 Treasurer

 Kenny Holtz is business executive, finance professional and real estate developer.
 He and his wife Catherine and their children Finley (8), Susie (6) and Hadley (5) recently returned to Big Sky after a career change moved them out-of-state in 2016.
 Prior to that Kenny lived in the Meadow Village for 13 years where he worked at Yellowstone Club.
 He was elected to serve on the BSOA Architectural Review Committee in 2008 where he held the position for eight years.
-When asked about why he is running for the Board of Directors position, Kenny said the following: “The BSOA is a special place and it is our responsibility as members to do everything we keep it that way.
-It is a real privilege to serve my fellow members and I enjoy giving back to the community that has given my family and I so much.”
+Kenny feels Big Sky is a special place and it is our responsibility as community members to do everything we can to keep it that way.
+It is a real privilege to serve on the Benefit Big Sky Board as he enjoys giving back to the community that has given his family so much.

 Stacy Ossorio